-Industrial policy often demands strong institutions and significant investments in education and infrastructure.
+National Trade and ii vational Trade and Investment Policy and Strategy Problem Statement/ Issues Identified Industrial policy often demands strong institutions and significant investments in education and infrastructure.
 Given the ever-present risk of policy changes with each new government, translating policies into laws becomes imperative.
 A shared vision is essential for industrial policy development and implementation.
-Establish a Clear Vision for industrial policy to ensure consistent engagement and commitment from top leadership.
+Recommendations Establish a Clear Vision for industrial policy to ensure consistent engagement and commitment from top leadership.
 Prioritise sectors with significant potential, such as agri-processing, battery technologies, gas value chains, and textiles.
-Recommendations Recognise and utilise available domestic skills and resources to support industrial development, particularly manufacturing.
-Legislate policy reforms to ensure long-term policy consistency Encourage domestic investment and retention of value Stablish mechanisms for monitoring and evaluating the implementation of industrial policy to ensure that it remains on track and delivers the intended outcomes National Trade and Ir nvestment Policy and Strategy Recommendations Recomm the ever-present risk of policy changes with each new government, translating policies into laws becomes imperative.
-A Recommendations leadership.
-Prioritise sectors with significant potential, such as agri-processing, battery technologies, gas value chains, and textiles.
 Recognise and utilise available domestic skills and resources to support industrial development, particularly manufacturing.
-Legislate policy reforms to ensure long-term policy consistency Encourage domestic investment and retention of value Establish mechanisms for monitoring and evaluating the implementation of industrial policy to ensure that it illi asti ucture and Lo Problem Statement/ Issues Identified A sound legal framework for infrastructure development through Public-Private Partnerships (PPPs) still needs to be improved in Nigeria.
+Legislate policy reforms to ensure long-term policy consistency Encourage domestic investment and retention of value Establish mechanisms for monitoring and evaluating the implementation of industrial policy to ensure that it remains on track and delivers the intended outcomes illifastructure and Lt gistics Problem Statement/ Issues Identified A sound legal framework for infrastructure development through Public-Private Partnerships (PPPs) still needs to be improved in Nigeria.
 Also, while a framework is in place for tax relief for road repairs, implementation, especially for state routes, requires improvement.
 Recommendations Establish a legal framework to empower the National Action Plan on PPPs (NAPC) as the centralised authority and a One-Stop Shop for Public-Private Partnerships (PPPs) Leverage the National Economic Council to drive consolidation and effective implementation of tax relief for road repairs.
 Strengthen collaboration between federal and state governments on the implementation of tax relief for road repairs, Provide subsidies for the manufacturing sector to reduce unit costs for gas.
 Explore opportunities to leverage rail transportation to move goods in these sectors efficiently.
 Review the existing Rail Master Plan to align it with the needs of the manufacturing and agriculture sectors.
 Focus on developing infrastructure, particularly pipelines, along industrial belts and gas corridors that need improvement.